ndesai96/elastiflow-take-home-challenge/tree-search/tree/README.md

 ### Traversal

 The `Traversal()` method performs a breadth-first search (BFS) traversal of the tree and returns a channel of `NodeTraversal`.
 Each `NodeTraversal` contains a node and its level in the tree.
+Returning a channel of `NodeTraversal` allows the caller to process `NodeTraversal` concurrently with the traversal.

 ### `NodeTraversal` Struct